koemigg/strengthened-baillie-psw/README.md

 ```

 #### rand ( bitLength )
-Generates a random number with the bit length specified by `bitLength`.
+Generates a random number of `bitLength`.
 ```
 ```